Flat space gravity at finite cutoff: Conclusions

 This begs the question of how general the result $c_1 < 0$ is.
 A natural strategy to disprove our interpretation is to consider conformal boundary conditions in anti-de Sitter spacetime.
-We know that $c_1 \geq 0$ in ordinary AdS/CFT \cite{allameh}.
+We know that $c_1 \geq 0$ in ordinary AdS/CFT \cite{allameh}, namely with Dirichlet conditions at the asymptotic boundary.
 Since conformal boundary conditions let us vary the cutoff from infinity (where $c_1 \geq 0$) to a finite cutoff (where we expect $c_1 < 0$ by the intuition above), we should see $c_1$ change sign at some point.
 This would imply there is some range where we have a finite-cutoff theory and $c_1 >0$, violating our intuition.
 In fact, what happens instead is that the high-temperature limit $\tilde{\b} \rightarrow 0$ (needed to define $c_1$) and the $K \rightarrow d$ limit (needed to push the finite-cutoff to the asymptotic AdS boundary) do not commute.
 Furthermore, for any $K > d$, the high-temperature limit leads to $c_1 < 0$, consistent with our interpretation above.
-The precise values for the first two Wilson coefficients are
+Setting $\ell_{\text{AdS}} = 1$, the precise values for the first two Wilson coefficients are

-Fixing $K = d$ first recovers the infinite cutoff, after which taking the high-temperature limit gives the AdS/CFT answer $c_1 = \f{4^{d-4}\pi^{d-3}}{(d-2)d^{d-2} G}> 0$.
-The solutions in this case can be obtained by using the AdS-Schwarzschild black hole and an ansatz for the high-temperature solution analogous to \eqref{expansions}.